defenseunicorns/uds-core/docs/configuration/uds-operator.md

 ```

 This configuration does not create a secret in the cluster and instead tells the UDS Operator to create a public client (one that requires no auth secret) that enables the `oauth2.device.authorization.grant.enabled` flow and disables the standard redirect auth flow.
 Because this creates a public client configuration that deviates from this is limited - if your application requires both the Device Authorization Grant and the standard flow this is currently not supported without creating two separate clients.

+### SSO Client Attribute Validation

+The SSO spec supports a subset of the Keycloak attributes for clients, but does not support all of them.
+The current supported attributes are:
+- oidc.ciba.grant.enabled
+- backchannel.logout.session.required
+- backchannel.logout.revoke.offline.tokens
+- post.logout.redirect.uris
+- oauth2.device.authorization.grant.enabled
+- pkce.code.challenge.method
+- client.session.idle.timeout

 ## Exemption